aryan-cs/project-plastic/README.md

 - Movement & activity greatly slow in heavily fungus-ridden environments
 - Classifier worked best with plain, dark backgrounds
 - Noticed a "fishy" smell from the styrofoam group, but not from the organic group
+- The Organic group has a high mortality rate (>25%) compared to the Styrofoam group (0%)

 ## Visuals